NRDD-constraints/NRDD/README.md

 # NRDD_constraints : A python tool for calculating the direct-detection exclusion plot for the WIMP-nucleon cross section in a non-relativistic effective model.

-The <code> NRDD_constraints</code> tool provides simple interpolating functions written in python that return the most constraining limit on the dark matter-nucleon scattering cross section for a list of non-relativistic effective operators  that corresponds to the diagonal terms listed in Table 2 of [arXiv: 1809.XXXXX](https://arxiv.org/).
+The <code> NRDD_constraints</code> tool provides simple interpolating functions written in python that return the most constraining limit on the dark matter-nucleon scattering cross section for a list of non-relativistic effective operators  that corresponds to the diagonal terms listed in Table 2 of [arXiv: 1809.XXXXX](https://arxiv.org/) with the exception of those proportional to a meson pole.
 The package contains three files:

 * The code, **NRDD_constraints.py**
 * A simple driver, **NRDD_constraints-example.py**